 The MiCollab Client Deployment component was introduced for MiCloud 3.0.
 It resides on the MiCollab server as a separate MSL blade.
 It handles the deployment integration between MiCollab, Redirect Server (see below), and MiCollab mobile clients.
 MiCollab Client Deployment is managed from MiCollab Server Manager, from a separate page.
 On the MiCollab Client Deployment management page, you can configure the service parameters.

-User provisioning is managed by Oria, through the interface with either MiCollab or MiCollab Client Multi Tenant.
+User provisioning is managed by MiCloud Management Portal, through the interface with either MiCollab or MiCollab Client Multi Tenant.
 No additional licensing is required for access to the Redirect server or the MiCollab Client Deployment blade.

-For instructions for enabling MiCollab MiTeam features, see the MiCloud Deployment Guides.
+For instructions for enabling MiCollab MiTeam features, see the MiCloud Business Multi-Instance Deployment Guide or the MiCloud Business Virtual Deployment Guide.